fuzzy-bit/evilsonic1/README.md

 - ~~S3K sprite format~~
 - ~~S3K art~~
 - Dynamic death sprites
-    - Detect what direction Sonic was crushed from, or randomize (depending on how much time is left)
+    - Detect what direction Sonic was crushed from, or randomize (depending on how much time is left to finish the hack)
     - Sonic gets cut in half with saws
     - Slight flinging
     - ~~Art~~